The Blind Owl: Translations

-The Blind Owl was first translated into French by Roger Lescot during World War II, apparently with Hedayat's knowledge and approval, and published as La Chouette Aveugle (1953), and later by Pasteur Vallery Radot, a member of the French Academy.
+The Blind Owl was first translated into French by Roger Lescot during World War II, and published as La Chouette Aveugle (1953), and later by Pasteur Vallery Radot, a member of the French Academy.
 The book was well received in the French literary circles.
 The Blind Owl was translated into English by D. P. Costello (1957), by Iraj Bashiri (1974, revised in 1984 and again in 2013), by Naveed Noori (2011) and by Sassan Tabatabai (2022).
-It has subsequently been translated into many other languages.
+It has also been translated into many other languages.

+In 2023 a book was published in Tehran by Deed (Sight) press titled Around the World in Eighty Five Years by Jahangir Hedayat and Farzad Shahrusvand, young translator of The Blind Owl, in which they described exactly the whole presses of translations of the novella in 50 languages and also a lot of information about books, films, plays and paintings created under influence of The Blind Owl all over the world.

 Film

 The novel was made into a film in 1974, directed by Kioumars Derambakhsh, starring Parviz Fanizadeh, Farshid Farshood and Parvin Solaymani.

 It was also very loosely adapted into the 1987 film The Blind Owl directed by Raúl Ruiz.

 It was adapted into a 2018 feature film, The Blind Owl: Boofe Koor by Iranian-Canadian Mazdak Taebi.